When Doors Open Wide

 We walk the playgrounds.
 We play at recess.
 We learn names.
 We listen.

-Because ministry isn’t just what happens in front of a room.
-It’s what happens in the moments in between.
+Because ministry is not just what happens in front of a room.
+It is what happens in the moments in between.

-That evening, as our bus made its way back into the village, we could already see them.
+And that is exactly what happened.
+That same evening, as our bus made its way back into the village, we could already see them.

 Waiting.